Farming/Frequently Asked Questions

 Sheep

-The ewes on the land before conversion will never achieve organic status.
-Lambs conceived on the holding from the livestock conversion start date are eligible for conversion status and once the farm is fully converted they will achieve organic status at the same time as the land will, i.e., after two years.
+The ewes and lambs on the land before conversion will never achieve organic status.
+Lambs conceived on the holding from the livestock conversion start date are eligible for conversion status.
+Once the farm is fully converted they will achieve organic status at the same time as the land will, i.e., after two years.
 The ewes currently on the farm may be retained for breeding purposes and are known as ‘Approved for Symbol Breeding Purposes.’

 Organic farmers should try to source organic stock.
-If it is not available then you can seek permission through a stock derogation to buy in 20% of your adult stock for replacements.
+If they are not available then you can seek permission through a non-organic stock derogation to buy in 20% of your adult stock (i.e., animals over 1 year old) for replacements (hoggets/ewe lambs).
 A derogation must also be submitted to purchase a non-organic ram for breeding purposes only.

-Irish Country Meats in Camolin are currently the largest processor of organic lamb.
-Sheep are also sold directly to other organic farmers.
+Irish Country Meats are currently the largest processor of organic lamb, with other processors such as Kepak also processing organic lamb.
+Sheep are also sold directly to other organic farmers or in local marts.
+You can find the latest information about upcoming organic sales in the marts section of our website.
 Farmers can also buy and sell stock on Ireland’s Organic Trading Hub.

 Animal Housing